Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 • AMD Ryzen 5 3400G

-AMD Ryzen 3 3100 has the best CPU performance performance of the four mentioned here, but it does not feature an integrated graphics card.
+AMD Ryzen 3 3100 has the best CPU performance of the four mentioned here but does not feature an integrated graphics card.
 A dedicated GPU will be a must for a build with this CPU.

-AMD Ryzen 3 3200G, on the other hand, offers a rather decent Vega 8 integrated graphics so you may not need to purchase a dedicated GPU here for your budget PC build for Minecraft here.
+AMD Ryzen 3 3200G, on the other hand, offers relatively decent Vega 8 integrated graphics, so you may not need to purchase a dedicated GPU here for your budget PC build for Minecraft.

 Intel UHD 630 vs AMD Vega 8